Morning Voice

 My voice seems to have got worse as I’ve got older

 If you’re reading this, you likely love singing.
-If you’re over 25-30, then you’ve likely noticed that your voice has changed as you’ve got older.
-If you’re under 25/30, then keep reading as this is relevant for you too.
+If you’re over 25–30, you may already have noticed that your voice has changed as you’ve got older.
+If you’re under that age, keep reading — this still applies to you.

 Notes may feel way too heavy, way too light, raspy, lacking depth, or strained/strident when trying to sing material they used to take for granted.